sathvik89/Dashboard_foundry/README.md

 - Display pizza orders in a responsive table
 - Real-time filtering by status and pizza type
 - Sorting by multiple criteria (date, quantity, customer)
-- Visual status indicators with color coding

 ### UI/UX
 - Coffee-themed design with warm colors
-- Responsive layout for all devices
-- Loading states and error handling
 - Smooth animations and transitions

 ## Challenges Faced & Solutions